 The decision will almost certainly be appealed, and the final outcome seems likely to depend on the appellate judges’ interpretations of Canadian law.
 But Smith’s verdict on the ethics of assistance in dying – and of the facts regarding jurisdictions, like the Netherlands and Oregon that have it – seems likely to stand for a long time to come.

-Peter Singer is Professor of Bioethics at Princeton University and Laureate Professor at the University of Melbourne.
-His next book, The Most Good You Can Do, will be published in April, 2015.
+Peter Singer is Professor of bioethics at Princeton University and Laureate Professor at the University of Melbourne.
+His books include Animal Liberation, Practical Ethics, Rethinking Life and Death, and The Life You Can Save.